 Postpartum and breastfeeding is another stage when reproductive hormones are imbalanced, leading to symptoms like dizziness.
 Also, other factors contribute to dizziness during postpartum, like postpartum depression.

 Menopause is the stage in a woman's life when production of reproductive hormones naturally declines, signaling the end of a woman's fertility.
-As well as hormonal causes, other factors add to the reasons for mood swings during menopause, including the experience of other symptoms of menopause.
+As well as hormonal causes, other factors add to the reasons for dizziness during menopause, including the experience of other symptoms of menopause.

-While hormonal imbalance is the most common cause of mood swings during a woman's life, dizziness may also be caused by other more rare underlying conditions.
+While hormonal imbalance is the most common cause of dizziness during a woman's life, dizziness may also be caused by other more rare underlying conditions.

 Other Less Common Causes of Dizziness